alexNgari/projectZeaMays/README.md

 3. ResNet50
 4. Transfer learning
 5. Detection
 6. Having fun!
-For remember kids,... all work with not play makes Jack a dull boy.
+For remember kids,... all work and no play makes Jack a dull boy